Where do I start?

 You must sign up for direct deposit through the accounting office.

-Second disbursements are based on the length of the academic year.
-We ask for second disbursements on the earliest day we can, per Federal guidelines.
+Disbursements generally come the first week of each term.
+We ask for disbursements on the earliest day we can, per Federal guidelines.
 Disbursement dates vary by program and year of school.
 Check the disbursement date schedule for details.

 Is there any way I can get my refund early?